dcavar/sociallenseonline.github.io/docs/index.md

 - The [Natural Language Processing Lab](https://nlp-lab.org/)
 - [IU Department of Linguistics](http://www.indiana.edu/~lingdept/)
 - [IU Institute for the Study of Contemporary Antisemitism](https://isca.indiana.edu/)
-- other organization, such as IU Hillel and the Indianapolis Jewish Community Relations Council might be added